woltapp/mitmproxy-mock/README.md

 the remote server.
 This allows simulating events and endpoints that do do not exist or would be hard to reproduce on backend.

-The `response` key on a request handler causes a response to be sent, and likewise the `replace` key on a response handler causes the original response to be replaced with the specified one.
+The `respond` key on a request handler causes a response to be sent, and likewise the `replace` key on a response handler causes the original response to be replaced with the specified one.